Weiss DAC502 Review, Part 1: Inside the Reference-Grade Swiss D/A Converter

 So let’s look under the hood of this racing machine and find out why the “engine” takes this DAC to the highest levels of performance.

-To those audiophiles who look at a half-empty chassis with a side-eye, consider that the DAC501 and 502 are essentially the same circuit.
+To those audiophiles who look at a half-empty chassis with a side eye, consider that the DAC501 and DAC502 are essentially the same circuit.
 The DAC502 does offer a balanced headphone output in the back, but beyond that, the magic engine of these racing machines takes little space, and what fits in the 501 has plenty of room to breathe in the 502.

-For most of the DAC, Weiss uses SMD (Surface Mount Device) parts, which means more precise tolerances, better matching and lower inductance throughout the circuit, and more predictable signal accuracy.
-It also means the various elements of the circuit – regulators, I/V stages, output stages and the like – can be seen in a bird’s eye view.
+For most of the DAC, Weiss uses SMD (Surface Mount Device) parts, which means more precise tolerances, better matching, lower inductance throughout the circuit, and more predictable signal accuracy.
+It also means the various elements of the circuit – regulators, I/V stages, output stages, and the like – can be seen in a bird’s eye view.
 It’s all high-performance-focused, but certain parts of the inner workings are easy to comprehend.

-There isn’t a lot of bloat to this circuit – it’s clear where the R&D and money goes into these devices.
-Regulation everywhere and multiple rails of isolated power (separate digital and analog) are expensive, and seem to be the key to the exceptional sound quality of this DAC.
+There isn’t a lot of bloat to this circuit – it’s clear where the R&D and money go into these devices.
+Regulation everywhere and multiple rails of isolated power (separate digital and analog) are expensive and seem to be the key to this DAC's exceptional sound quality.
 The further you go into the high end of audio, the more you read about extravagant power supplies and intense regulation, and Weiss is using those philosophies throughout.

-Why is it important to regulate and isolate every small voltage in the box, and to have advanced regulators throughout the DAC?
-Well, remembering that the music we hear is simply energy that we’ve modulated, and remembering that signal purity is essential at the DAC level before multiple stages of amplification, Weiss’ decisions make sense.
+Why is it essential to regulate and isolate every small voltage in the box, and to have advanced regulators throughout the DAC?
+Well, remembering that the music we hear is simply energy that we’ve modulated, and remembering that signal purity is essential at the DAC level before multiple stages of amplification, Weiss’s decisions make sense.